qupath/qupath-docs/docs/intro/formats.md

 NDPI is generally quite well supported by both Bio-Formats and OpenSlide.
 Note that z-stacks are only supported by Bio-Formats; with OpenSlide, only one plane will be opened.

+There is a variation of `.ndpi` with the file extension `.ndpis`.
+This is typically used for fluorescence images and only supported by Bio-Formats.

-If you're using the [Apple silicon build](qupath-versions-for-mac), Bio-Formats can't read most .ndpi (or .ndpis) files.
+If you're using the [Apple silicon build](qupath-versions-for-mac), Bio-Formats can't read most `.ndpi` or `.ndpis` files.
-Fortunately, OpenSlide can handle .ndpi so this usually isn't a problem.
+Fortunately, OpenSlide's `.ndpi` support means this isn't usually isn't a problem - at least for 2D brightfield images.

 #### TIFF

-TIFF is a file format commonly used for whole slide images, but it is important to recognize that not all TIFFs are the same.
+TIFF is a file format commonly used for whole slide images, but it's important to recognize that not all TIFFs are the same.
 Internally, the data in a TIFF file can be represented quite differently in terms of layout and compression.

-Consequently, although OpenSlide and Bio-Formats support many TIFF files, it is quite possible to encounter variants that cannot be opened with QuPath.
+Although OpenSlide and Bio-Formats support many TIFF files, it is quite possible to encounter variants that cannot be opened with QuPath.

 Perhaps the most common reason for this is that the file does not contain pyramidal layers, or these layers cannot be automatically recognized.
 This is one reason why well-supported, open formats should generally be preferred (e.g. OME-TIFF).